 Beans, rice and life unplugged

-To get to their campsite in the Democratic Republic of the Congo, they must take a series of flights.
-First, they fly to Europe and change planes.
+To get to their campsite in the Democratic Republic of the Congo, they go through a series of flights.
+First, they fly to Europe, where they change planes.
 They then fly to the city of Kinshasa, the capital of the Democratic Republic of the Congo, with a few stops in other African countries.